-Gratitude is not a palindrome.
-I am filled with it.
-Cool pitcher of water, warm cup of coffee, syrupy bourbon on ice, silver boat of Thanksgiving gravy.
-I am so thankful--for my father and his being, for his family into which I was born.
-And yes, for Dad’s gentle, peaceful death.
+Gratitude is not a palindrome, but an endless sea.
+I am filled with it: cool pitcher of water, sip of warm coffee, syrupy bourbon on ice, silver boat of Thanksgiving gravy.
+I am so thankful--for Dad and his being, for being born into his family.
+And yes, for his gentle, peaceful death.